 For that matter, it's possible that he preyed on young women.
 He may have spent the morning devising a plan and then walking the two and a half miles from Charlottesville out to Pen Park, where he hid among the trees and vines, waiting for his moment.

-Come noon, though, he was in Dudley's bar.
+Come noon, though, he was in Dudley's bar on East Main Street.
 That's where the authorities found him and determined, according to the Daily Progress, that he "answer[ed] somewhat the description of Miss Hotopp's assailant.
 He was taken to jail to await further developments."

 Directly overhead by now, the sun saw it all.

 He answered somewhat the description.